Peter Boettke

-Peter Joseph Boettke (/ˈbɛtki/; born January 3, 1960) is an American economist of the Austrian School.
+Peter Joseph Boettke (/ˈbɛtki/; born January 3, 1960) is an American economist of the Austrian school.
 He is currently a professor of economics and philosophy at George Mason University; the BB&T Professor for the Study of Capitalism, vice president for research, and director of the F.A.
-Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at GMU.
+Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University.

 Early life and education

 Boettke was born and raised in Rahway, New Jersey, to Fred and Elinor Boettke.
 In high school and college, he played for the school basketball and tennis teams.

 He attended Thiel College in Greenville, Pennsylvania and later Grove City College in nearby Grove City, Pennsylvania.
 At Grove City, he became interested in economics when he took a course taught by Hans Sennholz, and there he developed his religious convictions.
 After completing a B.A.
 (1983) in economics at Grove City, Boettke attended George Mason University where he earned an M.A.
 (1987) and a Ph.D.
 (1989) in economics.
 His thesis was The political economy of Soviet socialism, 1918–1928 under the supervision of Don Lavoie.